-Error Code Meaning 0 The MicroEJ Application ended normally (i.e., all the non-daemon threads are terminated or System. exit(exitCode) has been called).
-See section Exit Codes. -1 The microejapp.o produced by SOAR is not compati- ble with the MicroEJ Core Engine (microejruntime.a ).
+Error Codo Meaning Error Code 0 Meaning The MicroE I Application ended normally (i.e. all the U The MicroEJ Application ended normally (i.e., all the non-daemon threads are terminated or System. exit(exitCode) has been called).
+See section Exit Codes. -1 The microejapp.o produced by SOAR is not compati- -1 ble with the MicroEJ Core Engine (microejruntime.a ).
 The object file has been built from another MicroEJ Platform. -2 Internal error.
 Invalid link configuration in the MicroEJ Architecture or the MicroEJ Platform. -3 Evaluation version limitations reached: termination of the application.
 See section Limitations . -5 Not enough resources to start the very first MicroEJ thread that executes main method.
-See section Op- -12 tion(text): Java heap size (in bytes).
-Number of threads limitation reached.
-See sections -12 Limitations and Option(text): Number of threads. -13 Fail to start the MicroEJ Application because the speci- 19 fied MicroEJ heap is too large or too small.
+See section Op- tion(text): Java heap size (in bytes). -12 Number of threads limitation reached.
+See sections Limitations and Option(text): Number of threads. -13 Fail to start the MicroEJ Application because the speci- fied MicroEJ heap is too large or too small.
 See section Option(text): Java heap size (in bytes). -14 Invalid MicroEJ Application stack configuration.
-The • • stack start or end is not eight-byte aligned, or stack block size is too small.
-See section Option(text): Num- ber of blocks in pool. -16 The MicroEJ Core Engine cannot be restarted. -17 The MicroEJ Core Engine is not in a valid state because of one of the following situations: • SNI_startVM called before SNI_createVM.
-SNI_startVM called while the MicroEJ Apppli- cation is running.
-SNI_createVM called several times. -18 The memory used for the MicroEJ heap or immor- tal heap does not work properly.
+The stack start or end is not eight-byte aligned, or stack block size is too small.
+See section Option(text): Num- ber of blocks in pool. -16 The MicroEJ Core Engine cannot be restarted. -17 The MicroEJ Core Engine is not in a valid state because of one of the following situations: SNI_startVM called before SNI_createVM.
+SNI_atastVM_called while the Misure Florage is a second control of the control o SNI_startVM called while the MicroEJ Appplication is running. cation is running. • SNI_createVM called several times. • SNI_Createvil Called Several tilles. -18 The memory used for the MicroEJ heap or immor- 10 tal heap does not work properly.
 Read/Write mem- ory checks failed.
 This may be caused by an invalid external RAM configuration.
-Verify java_heap and java_immortals sections locations. -19 The memory used for the MicroEJ Application static 13 fields does not work properly.
+Verify java_heap and java_immortals sections locations. -19 The memory used for the MicroEJ Application static fields does not work properly.
 Read/Write memory checks failed.
 This may be caused by an invalid exter- nal RAM configuration.
 Verify .bss.soar section lo- cation. -20 KF configuration internal error.
 Invalid link configura- tion in the MicroEJ Architecture or the MicroEJ Plat- form. -21 Number of monitors per thread limitation reached.
-See sections Limitations and Options . -22 Internal error.
-Invalid FPU configuration in the MicroEJ Architecture. -23 The function LLMJVM_IMPL_initialize defined in the Abstraction Layer implementation returns an er- ror.
-5.7.
-MicroEJ Core Engine The function LLMJVM_IMPL_vmTaskStarted defined - · · · · · · · · · · · · · · · · · · · in the Abstraction Layer implementation returns an er- ror. -25 The function LLMJVM_IMPL_shutdown defined in the Abstraction Layer implementation returns an error
+22 See sections Limitations and Options . -22 Internal error.
+Invalid FPU configuration in the MicroEJ 22 Architecture. -23 The function LLMJVM_IMPL_initialize defined in the Abstraction Layer implementation returns an er- 24 The function LLMTVM TMDL vmTackStarted defined 5.7.4MicroEJ Core Engine The function LLMJVM_IMPL_vmTaskStarted defined in the Abstraction Layer implementation returns an in the Abstraction Layer implementation returns an er- -25 ror.
+The function LLMJVM_IMPL_shutdown defined in the -23 Abstraction Layer implementation returns an error

 The following example shows how to create and launch the MicroEJ Core Engine from the C world.
-This function (microej\main) should be called from a dedicated RTOS task.
+This function ( microej\main ) should be called from a dedicated RTOS task.